briandconnelly/nicheconstruct/configuration/README.md

 # Model Configuration Files

-Simulations described in the paper can be re-run using these configuration files.
+Simulations described in the paper can be re-created using these configuration files.
 The configuration file can be specified using the `--config` argument to `ncsimulate.py`: